munificent/craftinginterpreters/book/parsing-expressions.md

-If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types and an operand method handle to simplify this redundant code.
+If you wanted to do some clever Java 8, you could create a helper method for parsing a left-associative series of binary operators given a list of token types, and an operand method handle to simplify this redundant code.

 </aside>

 ^code term

-And finally multiplication and division:
+And finally, multiplication and division:

 ^code factor